-Another one by a great artist, “Simple Twist of Fate” is off Bob Dylan’s 15th studio album “Blood on the Tracks”.
-The lyrics for this song have been changed and rewritten many many times over the years that he never sings it like the original record anymore.
+Another one by a great artist, “Simple Twist of Fate,” is off Bob Dylan’s 15th studio album “Blood on the Tracks.”
+The lyrics for this song have been changed and rewritten many, many times over the years, and he never sings it like the original record anymore.
 Almost all the songs on “Blood On The Tracks” were written in open E-tuning.
-As I’ve mentioned above, I don’t advise you to tune your guitar up, rather tune it down to open D and put a capo on the second fret to get to the key of E.
+As I’ve mentioned above, I don’t advise you to tune your guitar up; rather, tune it down to Open D and put a capo on the second fret to get to the key of E.

 The song features just an acoustic guitar, harmonica, and bass.
-It is a pretty easy one to learn, it has no barre chords and a lot of strumming so you’ll really enjoy it if you’re just starting out with the guitar.
-The strumming pattern is also very simple and is maintained throughout the whole song, so learn the pattern first to get it out of the way then go on to learning the chords.
+It is a pretty easy one to learn, it has no barre chords and a lot of strumming, so you’ll really enjoy it if you’re just starting out with the guitar.
+The strumming pattern is also very simple and is maintained throughout the whole song, so learn the pattern first to get it out of the way, then go on to learn the chords.

 12. Lovestain by Jose Gonzalez